 - Accelerated Reader programme- students complete a baseline assessment , which indicates their ZPD (Zone of Proximal Development.
 They read books, complete online quizzes to check comprehension and measure their progress termly.

 - Reading pens to support students with independently tackling more challenging texts.
 Reading Pens have an auditory function to read out sections of text ,which develops the student’s comprehension skills.

 - Use of laptops for students with gross can be allocated where a student will use this as a Normal Way of Working in lessons and therefore use word processing in external examinations

 Skills for Success and Career Opportuntiies

-- Students that have had the benefit from input from the Learning Support Department and the ARC will have enthusiasm and zest.
+- Students that have had the benefit from input from the Student Development Department and the ARC will have enthusiasm and zest.
 They will be determined to succeed and co-operate with others.
 They will have humility, good manners and excellent personal organisation.
 They will hold IT skills, which can be utilised in industry and they will be optimistic and responsible.
 All of these ‘skills for success’ are transferable into the world of work and will set the students in good stead for their working futures.